aleshaleksey/fansys23/11-weapons-armour.md

 **Segmented Mail:** This refers to any kind of mail other than chain mail, such as scale mail, banded mail and ring mail that covers most of the body.
 This kind of armour typically has a layer of padded armour beneath it and at least a chain shirt.

-**Half Plate:** This refers to armour with a padded underlayer, chain layer, cuirass and metal segments covering all parts off the body, but without fully secured joints.
+**Half Plate:** This refers to armour with a padded under-layer, chain layer, cuirass and metal segments covering all parts off the body, but without fully secured joints.

 **Full Plate:** A half plate with fully secured joints is considered a full plate here.